In today's DeLonghi TrueBrew review I'll be looking at the Italian manufacturer's latest offering, and I have to admit that I'm beyond excited.

 Water Tank

 Earlier in this DeLonghi TrueBrew review I mentioned the machine’s awkwardly placed water tank.
 I guess the tank will only really pose a problem if you have limited room.
-Otherwise, its position will be a bonus, seeing as you can easily remove it for filling.
+Otherwise, its position could be a bonus, seeing as you can easily remove it for filling.

 Speaking of, the DeLonghi water reservoir has a 61 ounce (1.8 liter) capacity, which might seem kind of small.
 I’m not sure whether this was just an oversight on the manufacturer’s part or whether DeLonghi is encouraging you to consistently use fresh water.